machal/cssmine-content/content/bootstrap.md

 Bootstrap and Ready-made UI Libraries
 =====================================

-Bootstrap claims to be a front-end framework but, in fact, it's more like a library of user interface components.
+Bootstrap claims to be a front-end framework but, in fact, it’s more like a library of user interface components.

 Bootstrap has made it easy for programmers who sometimes need to create user